internetstandards/toolbox-wiki/DANE-for-SMTP-how-to.md

 * In case of roll-over scheme "current + issuer", the use of the root certificate is preferred because in some contexts ([PKIoverheid](https://en.wikipedia.org/wiki/PKIoverheid)) this makes it easier to switch supplier / certficate without impacting DANE.
 (Remember [DigiNotar](https://en.wikipedia.org/wiki/DigiNotar)).
 * Roll-over scheme "current + next" gives less flexibility but the highest form of certainty, because of "tight pinning".
 * Implement monitoring of your DANE records to be able to detect problems as soon as possible.
-* Don't use a CNAME in your MX record.
-This will break DANE since CNAME in MX records are not allowed according to [RFC 2181 section 10.3](https://tools.ietf.org/html/rfc2181#section-10.3).
+* Make sure your implementation supports the usage of a CNAME in your MX record.
+There are some inconsistencies between multiple RFC's.
+According to [RFC 2181](https://tools.ietf.org/html/rfc2181#section-10.3) a CNAME in MX records is not allowed, while [RFC 7671](https://tools.ietf.org/html/rfc7671#section-7) and [RFC 5321](https://tools.ietf.org/html/rfc5321#section-5.1) imply that the usage of a CNAME in MX records is allowed.

 # Outbound e-mail traffic (DNS records)
 This part of the how to describes the steps that should be taken with regard to your outbound e-mail traffic.
 This enables other parties to use DANE for validating the certificates offered by your e-mail servers.